whyNLP/LCKV/README.md

 To accelerate the training and inference of the model, one could apply the liger kernel supported by `transformers` library.
 The provided training script `run_clm.py` has already activated the liger kernel.
 See more details [here](https://huggingface.co/docs/transformers/v4.45.2/en/trainer#liger-kernel).

-> [!NOTE]
-> The liger kernel of rotary embedding is not supported in the current implementation.
-We are working on integrating the rotary embedding liger kernel with the Layer-Condensed KV Cache.

 ### Configuration

 We provide some sample configuration files in the  `configs` folder.
 The config settings are defined in [models/configuration_lckv.py](models/configuration_lckv.py).
 You may refer to this file for more details.